InchanterX/lab_2_shell_M/README.md

 ## Path Normalizer
 Convert given path to an absolute normalized unfolded and unquoted version of it and returns original and processed path.

+## Command Logger
+Automatically logs used commands with their parameters and flags.

+## Parameter Validation
+Provides two functions to check validity of quantity of parameters given to command.
+1. Check for giving no parameters.
+2. Check for giving less parameters then required

 # Embedded commands
 Standard library of commands provided with console.